2600hz/kazoo/doc/engineering/dialyzer.md

 This command, run from the root directory, will generate the PLT file Dialyzer needs.
 This PLT includes OTP's main applications as well as Kazoo's `deps/`.

-Note that inluding `core/` in the PLT will slow down Dialyzer significantly (and may crash if your system does not have enough memory) while not adding much benefits to the scanning process.
+Note that including `core/` in the PLT will slow down Dialyzer significantly (and may crash if your system does not have enough memory) while not adding much benefits to the scanning process.

     make build-plt